petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 enough?"

-Skipper thought about it "The tech community is figuring out how Agency exploits targets, even crazy stuff like Dual EC backdoor, or the ECC curve constants.
+Skipper thought about it "The tech community is figuring out how Agency exploits targets, even crazy stuff like that Dual EC PRNG backdoor, or the elliptic curve constants.
 But what the public cares about is who those targets are."

 "The reports prove that everyone is a target."
 Barbie said it with a touch of regret.
 Skipper let it sink in "Feels different doesn't it?"